 I have recently recalled my first experience with GCP.
-It was in London, shortly before the 2012 Olympics, in an online gaming project, initially thought for AWS, that was migrated to App Engine – PAAS platform that would evolve to the current GCP.
+In London, shortly before the 2012 Olympics, it was in an online gaming project, initially thought for AWS, that was migrated to App Engine – PAAS platform that would evolve to the current GCP.

 My initial impression was good, although the platform imposed several development limitations, which would be reduced later with the release of App Engine Flexible.